 TI-99/4A systems have sold in over 3 million units worldwide, an impressive number even by today's standards.
 However, unlike modern computers, tablets, and smartphones, a considerable number of TI-99/4A systems are still operational over 30 years after being introduced to the public.
 In proper hands they have a chance of surviving another 30 years.
 Yet a common failure among TI-99/4A systems is the power supply.
 This is specifically why we have designed a replacement TI-99/4A PSU.
 This series of power supplies gives your system a fresh start, minimizing the risk of damage due to an ageing factory power supply.

 The TI-99/4A PSU was designed from scratch as a high-quality replacement for the original TI-99/4A power supply.
 It contains internal +5V/4.0A, +12V/2.0A, and -5V/0.5A DC switching power modules.
 The PSU is intended to replace the original built-in power supply board, thus a minor cabling rework is necessary (described below).
-The power supply has a sturdy custom-made chassis with an OLED digital display monitoring the output voltage and uptime.
+The power supply has a sturdy custom-made case with an OLED digital display monitoring the output voltage and uptime.

 The OLED digital series has a display showing the output voltage of the power supply, the uptime, and the total time of operation (stored in internal non-volatile memory).
 This allows to quickly monitor the basic state of the power supply.
 Touching the sensor below the display will toggle the currently displayed screen.